SX-Aurora/py-veo/README.md

   - *compiler*: optional named parameter which overrides the default *ncc* C compiler for this source code block.
 - `set_cpp_src(label, content, [flags], [compiler])`: same as *set_c_src()* for C++ code.
 - `set_ftn_src(label, content, [flags], [compiler])`: same as *set_c_src()* for Fortran code.
+- `set_build_dir(dirname)`: set the directory in which the source blocks will be copied into files, the object files will be compiled and the *.so* and *veorun* files will be stored.
 - `build_so([label], [flags=...], [libs=[...]], [linker=...], [verbose=True])`: build a dynamically shared object from all registered source code blocks.
 Each source code block will be compiled as a separate object file and they will be linked together.
 The method returns the name of the `.so` file, if successful, *None* otherwise.
 This can raise exceptions!
   - *label*: an optional name for the `.so` file.
 If not specified, the name will be set to that of the first source block's label.
   - *flags*: a string with override flags for linking the `.so` file.